Career Outcomes four-year average

-Undergraduate students at ESU had a 96% career outcomes rate for the 2018-19 academic year
+Undergraduate students at ESU had a 96% career outcomes rate (four-yr average)

 The NACE Standards and Protocols use the term “Career Outcomes Rate” to measure “first destination” or “next step plans” for graduates.
 The Career Outcomes Rate is calculated by taking the number of graduates who reported any employment category, including service, military or continuing education, then dividing that number by the number of students for whom an outcome is known, minus those graduates identified as not seeking.
 In other words, the career outcomes rate excludes students reporting not seeking employment and not seeking education, return to home country or other plans.

 In lieu of the term “placement rate,” the NACE standards instead focus on “career outcomes rate.”
 This is described as the percentage of graduates who fall into the following categories: